 There are two main scenarios where the owner of the vehicle may not be liable for damages caused by a driver of a borrowed vehicle:

 Let’s start with the first case: excluded person named on the policy gets into an accident in your car.
 When you initially apply for car insurance, you are asked to list everyone in your household.
 Some car insurance policies cover every household member, while others may only cover licensed members.
 Why would a person be excluded from an insurance policy?
 Perhaps they have a poor driving record or a prior driving under the influence (DUI) conviction and including him or her jacks up your insurance premium rates.

 Some states don’t allow for excluded drivers, including Michigan and New York.
 In most cases, however, if the excluded driver gets into an accident in your car, he or she will become liable for any resulting damages.

 In the second scenario, if you take your sister’s car for a joyride without her permission and get into an accident, she likely won’t be held liable for your criminal actions.
 But remember: if your sister allows you to borrow her car and she is aware you are intoxicated by drugs, alcohol, or a combination of both, she may become liable both civilly and criminally.
 Also, if your sister knowingly allows an unlicensed driver to take the wheel of her car and that person gets into an accident, she will also likely be held liable.

 Borrowed Car Accidents: Who Pays?
 Related Resources

-Car accidents, particularly when you are borrowing another person’s vehicle, can become complicated.
+Car accidents, particularly when you're borrowing another person’s vehicle, can become complicated.
 While the insurance follows the car, not the driver, there are situations where your own automobile coverage may come into play.
-Learn more about your options with a free case review from an experienced personal injury attorney in your jurisdiction.
+Learn more about your options by speaking with an experienced personal injury attorney in your jurisdiction.